jkvargas/russimp-sys/README.md

 ## Changelog
 ### 2.0.0
-* Complete overhaul of the build script.
+* Complete overhaul of the build process.

 * Expose all assimp headers.
 * Rework CI pipeline.
 * Support for local assimp packaging and local package usage.
 (See: `prebuilt` feature)